 [Editor's Note: The following interview has been condensed for length and clarity.]

 Thirst Street appears to be Nathan Silver’s dream project.
 He admits to being obsessed with France.
 He also dreamt about becoming a French poet.
 That kind of thing must be infectious.

-I do hear from actors time to time about how they can feel the life being sucked out of a production when a director no longer seems to care anymore, for whatever reason.
+I do hear from actors from time to time how they can feel the life being sucked out of a production when a director no longer seems to care anymore, for whatever reason.

 Yeah, absolutely.
 Especially when you’re acting and you have to put yourself in those painful and uncomfortable, simulated situations.
 If there’s nobody there who really wants you to do it or if there’s nobody there who gets excited about doing it, why on earth would you do that?
 [Laughs]

 You once told Interview magazine that you’re kind of an obsessive and intense person, in discussing your role in A Teacher specifically.
 Did you relate to Gina in a similar way?